 Any financial or liquidity problems of our parent companies could cause serious disruption to our business and have a material adverse effect on our business and results of operations.
-A failure by Charter Holdings, CIH or CCH I to satisfy their debt payment obligations or a bankruptcy filing with respect to Charter Holdings, CIH or CCH I would give the lenders under our credit facilities the right to accelerate the payment obligations under these facilities.
+A failure by Charter Holdings, CIH, CCH I or CCH II to satisfy their debt payment obligations or a bankruptcy filing with respect to Charter Holdings, CIH, CCH I or CCH II would give the lenders under our credit facilities the right to accelerate the payment obligations under these facilities.
 Any such acceleration would be a default under the indenture governing our notes.

 Charter's ability to make interest payments on its convertible senior notes, and, in 2006 and 2009, to repay the outstanding principal of its convertible senior notes of \$20 million and \$863 million, respectively, will depend on its ability to raise additional capital and/or on receipt of payments or distributions from Charter Holdco and its subsidiaries, including us.
-During 2005, we distributed \$760 million of cash to our parent company of which \$60 million was subsequently distributed to Charter Holdco.
+During 2005, we distributed \$925 million of cash to CCH II of which \$60 million was subsequently distributed to Charter Holdco.
 As of December 31, 2005, Charter Holdco was owed \$22 million in intercompany loans from its subsidiaries, which were available to pay interest and principal on Charter's convertible senior notes.
 In addition, Charter has \$98 million of governmental securities pledged as security for the next four scheduled semi-annual interest payments on Charter's 5.875% convertible senior notes.

-As of December 31, 2005, Charter Holdings, CIH and CCH I had approximately \$7.8 billion principal amount of high-yield notes outstanding with approximately \$105 million, \$0, \$684 million and \$7.0 billion maturing in 2007, 2008, 2009 and thereafter, respectively.
-Charter, Charter Holdings, CIH and CCH I will need to raise additional capital or receive distributions or payments from us in order to satisfy their debt obligations.
+As of December 31, 2005, Charter Holdings, CIH, CCH I and CCH II had approximately \$9.4 billion principal amount of high-yield notes outstanding with approximately \$105 million, \$0, \$684 million and \$8.6 billion maturing in 2007, 2008, 2009 and thereafter, respectively.
+Charter, Charter Holdings, CIH, CCH I and CCH II will need to raise additional capital or receive distributions or payments from us in order to satisfy their debt obligations.
 However, because of their significant indebtedness, our ability and the ability of our parent companies to raise additional capital at reasonable rates or at all is uncertain.

-Distributions by Charter's subsidiaries to a parent company (including Charter, CCHC, Charter Holdco, Charter Holdings, CIH and CCH I) for payment of principal on parent company notes are restricted under the indentures governing the CIH notes, CCH I notes, CCH II notes, CCO Holdings notes and Charter Operating notes unless there is no default, each applicable subsidiary's leverage ratio test is met at the time of such distribution and, in the case of Charter's convertible senior notes, other specified tests are met.
+Distributions by Charter's subsidiaries to a parent company (including Charter, CCHC, Charter Holdco, Charter Holdco, Charter Holdings, CIH, CCH I and CCH II) for payment of principal on parent company notes are restricted under the indentures governing the CIH notes, CCH I notes, CCH II notes, CCO Holdings notes and Charter Operating notes unless there is no default, each applicable subsidiary's leverage ratio test is met at the time of such distribution and, in the case of Charter's convertible senior notes, other specified tests are met.
 For the quarter ended December 31, 2005, there was no default under any of these indentures and each such subsidiary met its applicable leverage ratio tests based on December 31, 2005 financial results.
 Such distributions would be restricted, however, if any such subsidiary fails to meet these tests.
 In the past, certain subsidiaries have from time to time failed to meet their leverage ratio test.
 There can be no assurance that they will satisfy these tests at the time of such distribution.
 Distributions by Charter Operating and CCO Holdings for payment of principal on parent company notes are further restricted by the covenants in the credit facilities and bridge loan, respectively.